 Dependents of an MCP-eligible student should accompany them to the MCP office at 45 Majors Path and present appropriate immigration documentation (i.e. confirmation of their dependent relationship with the said student).

 MUNSU/GSU policyholders must opt-in their dependents and purchase additional coverage for them through:

 Foreign Health Insurance policy holders should visit the Internationalization Office to enrol their dependents.

 5. Can I renew my MCP coverage if my study permit is valid for less than 12 months?

 Pursuant to MCP regulations, the initial study permit submitted to register for MCP must be valid for more than 12 months.
 If you remain a full-time student in good standing at Memorial beyond the date your IRCC Study Permit expires, you MUST renew your Study Permit.
 If you do not have your renewed study permit back before your MCP expires, apply for MCP extension based on evidence you have applied to extend your study permit plus an updated enrollment letter proving full time student status.
 Proof of study permit extension includes the Confirmation of Submission letter from IRCC and a copy of your payment receipt.
-An updated Enrollment Verification can be requested from Memorial Self-Service, must be presented each time you register for/renew your MCP coverage.
+An updated Enrollment Verification can be requested from Memorial Self-Service.

 6. How do I access my account, submit claims and receive refunds?